 We’ve put together a collection of daily updated charts and maps to track the coronavirus crisis in Scotland.

-You can also see the number of cases over time in the charts below.
-The number of cases have fluctuated in some areas due to human error.
+You can also see the number of cases over time in each health board in the chart below.

 As the number of daily new cases reduces, the cumulative totals for the health board areas become less important.
 The heatmap below shows the number of new cases by health board area.

 The chart below shows the daily number of confirmed deaths as well as the confirmed and suspected deaths from the NRS.

 The chart below shows a daily snapshot of the number of people in hospital and ICU with Covid-19.
 Use the dropdown to navigate to your health board.

 The chart below shows the number of new tests reported each day.
 This figure shows all tests carried out, regardless of the result.

 In October, Public Health Scotland released testing data at a regional level.
 Use the dropdown to navigate to your health board area.

 The R value is a measure of the level of transmission of the virus and needs to be kept below one to see a continued decline.
 An R value of three would mean the average person with Covid-19 would go on to infect another three people.

 How is the rest of the UK doing?